Start With Simplicity

 Put a pencil into a babies hand and he/she will start drawing.
 Sure, your wall may get a bit messed up but who cares if you have another emerging Picasso?

-On the left here, is a simple drawing of a stylized angel.
+Above is a simple drawing of a stylized angel.

 It has simple shapes like the head, wings and body!